Priya Narasimhan

 PREVIOUS RESEARCH

-that we learned in building Eternal.
-Eternal is a transparent infrastructure that I developed to
+Eternal is a transparent fault-tolerant infrastructure that supports

-requiring any modification to the application, to the operating
+requiring any modification to the application, to the OS or the

 passive replication, overcomes the non-determinism inherent in

-multithreaded CORBA applications, and provides for gateways to support
+multithreaded CORBA/Java applications, and provides for gateways to support

 external clients.
 The key contributions of this research work are the